-- examine equipment and systems to find and repair faults
+- examine telecommunications equipment and systems to find and repair faults

 - update and maintain existing equipment

-- test repaired, updated, or newly installed items
+- test repaired, updated, or newly installed telecommunications equipment

 Skills and knowledge

-- a basic knowledge of first aid and health and safety regulations.
+- first aid and health and safety regulations.

-- often work regular business hours.
-However, they may work overtime, evenings and weekends and may also have to be on call
+- usually work regular business hours, but may also work evenings and weekends, and be on call

-- work indoors (workshops, offices and telephone exchanges) and outdoors at various sites
+- work indoors in workshops, offices and telephone exchanges, and outdoors at various sites

 - may work at heights, in confined spaces, and in dirty or dusty conditions